The South Rim Shuttle Buses

 There are hotels inside the Grand Canyon Village that are all operated by Xanterra Parks & Resorts.
 These should be booked well in advance of your visit.
-You can make a reservation by calling them at (303) 297-2757, or you can make reservations on-line.
+You can make a reservation by calling them toll-free at 888-297-2757, or you can make reservations on-line.
 You can also make reservations for some of the Village hotels at TripAdvisor, and read reviews (check TripAdvisor online).

 Where To Eat

 The restaurant at the El Tovar Hotel is very popular, and reservations made in advance are required if you would like to eat there.
 The other higher end restaurant is the Arizona Room, right next to the Bright Angel Lodge.
 They do not take reservations, but you should get there well before sunset to get in.
 There are numerous other restaurants, cafeterias and snack bars, mostly in the Village area and near the campgrounds and RV park.

 Click here to get the current weather conditions and information on road closures at the Grand Canyon, and to see the average temperatures during the year.